One of the most frustrating things about SEO is getting everything to work together as it should.

-Moz reports that Google typically shows 60 characters of the title tag.
+Google typically shows no more than 60 characters of the title tag.
 So if your title tag is 60 characters or less, you can generally expect that the entire title will show.

-If you want to make sure, Moz also has a handy Title Tag Preview Tool:
+If you want to make sure, Moz has a handy preview tool:

 This is a great feature that I recommend you use.
 Remember, keep it short if possible.